 One of Hilltop High’s strengths is its magnet programs.
 Our special curricular programs include the Foreign Language and Global Studies (FLAGS) magnet program, including the study of one or more of seven foreign languages for four years and interdisciplinary teams at each grade level.
-Exchange programs exist with other schools in Italy, Germany, Australia, France and China.
+Exchange programs exist with other schools in Italy, Germany, France and China.
 There are approximately 135-155 FLAGS students at each grade level including regular and Accelerated (Honors) classes.

 The Academy of Hospitality & Tourism and the Academy of Information Technology offer students a learning experience that goes beyond the classroom setting connecting with school to career.
 Partial funding for the academies is provided through a California Partnership Grant.
 Students are offered a multitude of career-related opportunities that are woven into these programs, including a one-year mentoring experience, internships, educational field trips, business mentoring, and extensive exposure to the business and educational communities.
 The Academy of Hospitality & Tourism currently has an enrollment of 85 students (4 %) and the Academy of Information Technology currently has an enrollment of 114 students (5 %).
 Both Academies meet the A-G graduation requirements and many of the elective courses are articulated with Southwestern Community College.

 Hilltop also offers an extensive Regional Occupation Program (ROP) including courses such as, Multi-Media Productions, Business Computer Applications, Computer Web Site Design, Introduction to Engineering and Principles of Engineering.
 Hilltop’s successful academic record is also a result of a large Accelerated, Honors and Advanced Placement (AP) program in math, science, social studies, English and foreign language.
 Hilltop supports the academic needs of students by a variety of programs such as Advancement Via Individual Determination (AVID), Structured English Immersion (SEI), Math support, English support, Read 180, and CAHSEE support.
 Hilltop also offers a variety of enrichment programs such as Visual and Performing Arts courses in Music Technology, Photography, Drama, Band, Choir, and unique courses such as Guitar and Academic Decathlon.
 Hilltop has an active student organization (ASB), over 40 clubs, and a full array of sports for boys and girls.
 Trained student peer mediators in two Connect Crew classes are available to assist other students as needed.
-Additionally students also have the option of participating in a peer tutoring during intervention time on the block schedule days.

 At Hilltop, student successes are celebrated in many ways, including: Lancer-of-the-Day, FLAGS Academic Recognition, AoHT/AoIT Awards, Perfect Attendance Awards, the Most-Improved Student Breakfast, and the annual all-school awards/scholarship ceremony.
 The Hilltop High School web site promotes students’ accomplishments, special programs, curriculum enhancements such as test preps, links to “web quest” curriculum units, alumni contacts, the school calendar and daily bulletin.
 The site is informational, useful and easily accessible and was recognized with an award of excellence.

-The School Wide Title I and SCE Programs offers multiple areas of support on campus including data-driven placement and monitoring of student progress, strengthening the reading and math skills of underachieving students, targeted tutoring opportunities, CAHSEE support, and other supplemental activities to extend the core academic experience.
+The School Wide Title I and SCE Programs offers multiple areas of support on campus including data-driven placement and monitoring of student progress, strengthening the reading and math skills of underachieving students, targeted tutoring opportunities, and other supplemental activities to extend the core academic experience.

 Hilltop High School has shown growth of 62 points on the Academic Performance Index since spring 2009.
 Hilltop met all API growth targets except the subgroup for Students with Disabilities in spring 2011.Despite the progress indicated by state measures Hilltop High School was designated a Program Improvement (PI) year 1 school in 2011 for not meeting the federal AYP requirements.
 As a PI year one school, Hilltop will offer school choice and transportation services to students.
 The PI year one corrective action consists of a targeted intervention program during school, afterschool, and on Saturday’s.
 Hilltop will implement a targeted Saturday Scholars program in all core content areas.
 Hilltop High School is striving to provide all students with a rigorous education for success in the future.
 We are fortunate to be a part of the Sweetwater Union High School District, a leader in comprehensive staff development and partner in the innovative college admissions program, “Compact for Success”.